-As Chad buries slain leader Idriss Déby, rebel threat looms
+As Chad buries leader Idriss Déby, France’s influence is front and center

+Malian protesters condemned their president’s relationship with France last year before soldiers toppled the regime.
+Senegalese demonstrators torched a number of French businesses in March, demanding the government focus on local dreams.
+Some Chadians said they hoped to see their nation rebuild in a way that gave more sway to the people.

+“Chad must take its destiny and sovereignty into its own hands,” said Hassan Issa Abba, a 30-year-old television journalist in the capital, N’Djamena.
+“French influence must leave.”

-But the struggle is far from over as Chad — a key Western ally in the fight against violent extremism — confronts uprisings and insurgencies from practically every direction.
+The country of 16 million — a key Western ally in the fight against violent extremism — is caught between uprisings and insurgencies from practically every direction, and Déby had garnered favor abroad with his military might.

-Déby had commanded what is known as the region’s toughest military, backed by French and American support, in the fight against Islamist militants destabilizing swaths of its neighbors: Nigeria, Mali and Niger.
+The former army general had commanded what is considered the region’s toughest security force, backed by French and American support, in the fight against Islamist militants destabilizing swaths of neighboring Nigeria, Mali and Niger.

-The thousands of Chadian soldiers deployed across the region are seen as crucial guards against fighters linked to the Islamic State and al-Qaeda, who have killed thousands and displaced millions in their quest to dominate stretches of West and Central Africa.
+Chadian soldiers deployed across the region are seen as crucial guards against fighters linked to the Islamic State and al-Qaeda, who have killed thousands and displaced millions in their quest to dominate stretches of territory below the Sahara desert.

+Déby had a habit of showing up on the front lines.
+He received international praise for leading efforts to beat back Boko Haram and its offshoots along Chad’s western border.

+N’Djamena has been home to France’s counterterrorism base in the region for the past seven years, and French officials have frequently lauded the Chadian military for its role in the fight.

-Now those troops are at risk of being ordered back to Chad, said a French official, who spoke on the condition of anonymity to discuss military matters publicly, to protect the capital and the country’s new ruler, 37-year-old Gen. Mahamat Kaka from the forces aiming to replace him.
+Now, Chadian troops in Mali and Burkina Faso could be ordered back home, said a French official, who spoke on the condition of anonymity to discuss military matters publicly, to protect the capital and the country’s new leader.

+French troops defended Déby from ouster attempts in the past, lending manpower in strikes against earlier uprisings.

-Other members of Déby’s family had been fed up by his long rule and authoritarian bent — a nephew had led one previous rebellion against him — and critics from his own ethnic group called for a fresh start after his death, condemning his son’s ascent as an unconstitutional dynasty.
+Other members of the ruler’s family had been fed up with his long rule and authoritarian bent — a nephew had led one previous rebellion against him — and critics from his own ethnic group called for a fresh start after his death.

-The military swiftly named Kaka as Chad’s interim leader Tuesday after the 68-year-old Déby was announced dead in the hours after his reelection for a sixth term.
-The transition council pledged to hold an election within 18 months, though opponents have voiced doubts that Déby’s son will surrender his position.
+The military swiftly named Kaka as Chad’s interim leader Tuesday after Déby was announced dead in the hours following his reelection for a sixth term.
+The transition council pledged to hold an election within 18 months, though critics have voiced doubts that Déby’s son will surrender his position.

 Gen. Azem Bermandoa, an army spokesman, said in a statement that Déby “took his last breath defending the territorial integrity on the battlefield” while visiting Chadian troops on the front lines.

-Rebels concentrated near the country’s northern border with Libya had assaulted army outposts and were driving toward the capital.
-It’s still unclear how exactly Déby died, and his allies continued to investigate the circumstances of his demise Friday.
+Rebels based near the country’s northern border with Libya had assaulted army outposts and were driving toward the capital.
+It’s still unclear how exactly Déby died, and on Friday his allies were continuing to investigate the circumstances of his demise.

+French Foreign Minister Jean-Yves Le Drian, who also attended the funeral, backed Chad’s transitional council in a television interview, saying, “There are exceptional circumstances.”

-The rebels — the Front for Change and Concord in Chad, or FACT — appeared to suspend attacks ahead of Déby’s funeral but warned global leaders to stay away from the capital, N’Djamena, citing security concerns.
+The rebels — the Front for Change and Concord in Chad, or FACT — seemed to suspend attacks ahead of Déby’s funeral but warned global leaders to stay away from N’Djamena, citing security concerns.

-France, which has a military base in Chad and about 5,100 soldiers in the region, defended Déby from ouster attempts in the past, lending troops in strikes against earlier uprisings.

-On Friday, French President Emmanuel Macron urged calm as Chad entered a fragile period of reset.
+On Friday, Macron urged calm as Chad entered a fragile period of reset.

 “The transition that will take place in Chad must be a moment of unity, for the Chadian people and for the stability of the region,” Macron tweeted, adding that Chad can count on “France’s unwavering friendship.”

-By attending the funeral, Macron sent the message that Chad’s transitional military council is legitimate, said Roland Marchal, a researcher at Sciences Po Paris.
+By attending the ceremony, Macron sent the message that Chad’s transitional military council is legitimate, said Roland Marchal, a researcher at Sciences Po Paris.

 “France is a prisoner of its relations with Chad, more than Chad is a prisoner of its relations with France,” he said, referring to Chad’s military cooperation with France in the region.